xpqz/dyalog-docs/language-reference-guide/docs/system-functions/csv.md

 ### Notes

-- When `Y` contains only the destination of the CSV data (i.e. omits the description in its second element) it does not have to be enclosed to form a single element vector.
+- When `Y` contains only the destination of the CSV data (that is, omits the description in its second element) it does not have to be enclosed to form a single element vector.
 - Native files are written from the current file position.
 On successful completion, the file position will be at the end of the written data.
 If an error is signalled the amount of data written is undefined.
 - If the file encoding specifies that a BOM is required and output is to a native file, it will only be written if the file position is initially at 0 - that is, the start of the file is being written.
 - When fixed width fields are written, character data shorter than the specified width is padded with spaces to the right and character data longer than the specified width signals an error.
 Numeric data is converted to character data as far as possible so that it fits into the specified width.
 If this is not possible, an error is signalled.